John-Abbott-College/6P3-Notes/wk9/python-extras.md

 Value of variable __name__: __main__
 ```

-You can test whether your script is being run directly or being imported by something else by testing what `__name__`  evaluated to:
+You can test whether your script is being run directly or being imported by something else by testing what `__name__`  evaluates to:

 ```python
 # myscript.py